ywi/lockoutsharing/README.md

 - You are on a **Aliance character** and have joined my in-game community.
 If not, you won’t be able to whisper me and will get this error even if I’m online.
 - If you’re on an **Horde character** or have already joined the community, it simply means I’m offline.<br>

-**Tip:** You can also check my status and access direct inviting through the in-game communities.
+**Tip:** You can also check if I am online and access direct inviting through the in-game communities.

 <img src="https://github.com/user-attachments/assets/739ef402-e230-4c20-b69f-da5ba4762c6f"> <br>